 When a database is started for the first time its initial state is considered to be a checkpoint.
-When a change is made to the database, the state of the database can be preserved by creating a checkpoint.
+When a change is made to the database, its state can be preserved by creating a checkpoint.
 This preserves a copy of the previous in-memory database.
-Creating a checkpoint creates a persistent record of the database state, which is written to the database directory in a file named export dataset.nq.
+Creating a checkpoint creates a persistent record of the database state, which is written to the database directory in a file named export_dataset.nq.